12 ways that Wellbeing Teams are different

 Wellbeing Teams are still about delivering personal care and support to people.
 That could be helping them to get up, get dressed, have a shower, take medication, make a meal or go to bed.
 The difference is in how we deliver it, and what other elements we deliver alongside this.
 Here are 12 ways that Wellbeing Teams are different.

-1. Wellbeing Teams are self-managed
+1. Wellbeing Teams are self-managing

 Wellbeing Teams work on self-management principles.
-This means that the individual Wellbeing Workers are able to make decisions that are in best interests of the people they support.
-This in turn means that teams are much more flexible and responsive to individual’s needs.
+This means that the individual Wellbeing Workers are able to make decisions that are in the best interests of the people they support.
+This in turn means that teams are much more flexible and responsive to an individual’s needs.
 Working in this way removes layers of hierarchy, keeping decisions closer to the people themselves and reducing unnecessary costs.
 Our self-management processes are detailed in our training materials and staff handbook, enabling the team to work with each other smoothly, supported by a team coach and buddy system.

-2. The teams know what matters to each person, and use this co-produce a service that will help them to achieve their outcomes
+2. The teams know what matters to each person, and use this to co-produce a service that will help them to achieve their outcomes

 Wellbeing Workers know what people’s strengths, passions and interests are, and usually have a hobby or interest in common because the person chooses the Workers who are part of their team.
 Wellbeing Teams use person-centred thinking tools to learn about what matters to each person and to share this information with each other.
 Everyone has a one-page profile to describe what matters to them and how they want to be supported.